shashanktomar/ts-cdk-monorepo/README.md

   - [Bootstrap CDK](./docs/infra/cdk-bootstrap-and-setup.md)
 - [Architecture Decision Records](./docs/adr/index.md)

+## Infra code features

+- abstraction of project, env, component and constructs
+- everything is namespaced at project, env and component level.
+This allows us to deploy multiple envs like dev, test etc in the same AWS account without any conflicts in AWS resource namings
+- the setup is testable for both unit and component level testing

 ## Gotchas

 - add dependencies using `yarn add` and not `lerna add`.
 This is explained in depth [here](https://classic.yarnpkg.com/blog/2017/08/02/introducing-workspaces/)